trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 **A note on GPS and telemetry**

-Looking at the way camera manufactures create videos, all of them include first GPS position in the video level metadata, as I've shown above.
-This is useful for video players to show the starting point of the video (etc.) where an unknown telemetry standard is used.
+Looking at the way camera manufactures create videos, all of them include first GPS position in the video level metadata, as I've shown in the last command.
+This is useful for video players to preview the starting point of the video (etc.) or where an unknown telemetry standard is used.

 It's important to make the distinction that I'm only adding video level data, and not full telemetry to the video as this requires a lot more complexity.
 Full telemetry is written into the metadata in a standard structure (e.g [CAMM](https://developers.google.com/streetview/publish/camm-spec) or [GPMD](https://github.com/gopro/gpmf-parser)) in a very similar way to `XMP-GSpherical`.